wajason/mini-ImageNet_DL_HW1/README.markdown

 ## Running Task B

-Task B involves [Placeholder - e.g., training advanced models or different techniques on mini-ImageNet; replace with specific Task B description].
+Task B involves Design a network using CNN, Transformer, or RNN architectures with 2 to 4 effective layers that achievesat least 90% of the performance of a ResNet34 model on the ImageNet-mini dataset.
 The implementation is in `model_task_b.py` and `train_task_b.py`.

 ### Instructions
 1. **Navigate to the Source Directory**